Tickets

 Fascinating river cave with rare creatures

-The Hermanns Cave was discovered by chance during road construction work in the 19th century.
+The Hermannshöhle cave was discovered by chance in 1866 during road construction work and is only a 5-minute walk from the Baumannshöhle cave.

-Just a five-minute walk from Baumanns Cave, it impresses not only with its large amount of unique formations of stalactites and stalagmites, but also with its huge cavities up to 50 meters high.
-Special highlights in the Hermanns Cave are the Olms Lake, in which Germany’s only olms live, and the sparkling crystal chamber.
+As a river cave, it impresses not only with its many unique stalactite formations but also with its huge cavities, which are up to 50 metres high.
+Highlights in the Hermannshöhle cave include the Olmensee lake, which is home to Germany's only grotto elm, and the sparkling crystal chamber.

 Go on with